Optimization of a cosmic muon tomography scanner for cargo border control inspection: Bayesian optimization with TomOpt

 This hybrid strategy ensures efficient exploration of the parameter space while minimizing the number of function evaluations required for convergence.
 At the end of the optimization process, the best parameter configuration is extracted based on the lowest observed objective function value.\\

-For our purpose, we integrate Ax’s BO framework with TomOpt, coupling the BO optimization pipeline to the TomOpt simulation pipeline while bypassing the gradient-based optimization module.
-Instead of using gradient descent to optimize detector parameters, we employ Ax’s BO strategy, where each evaluation trial consists of updating the current detector parameter set, running a full muon tomography simulation with the updated detector configuration, and performing volume inference.
+For our purpose, we integrate \texttt{Ax}’s BO framework with TomOpt, coupling the BO optimization pipeline to the TomOpt simulation pipeline while bypassing the gradient-based optimization module.
+Instead of using gradient descent to optimize detector parameters, we employ \texttt{Ax}’s BO strategy, where each evaluation trial consists of updating the current detector parameter set, running a full muon tomography simulation with the updated detector configuration, and performing volume inference.
 These inferred values are then used to evaluate the surrogate objective function through a MSE evaluation function, providing feedback for the next trial.\\

 Since the MSE loss function is sensitive to small errors and exhibits noise, BO is particularly useful for optimizing our detector parameters.
 The surrogate model in BO allows us to smooth out fluctuations in the loss landscape, leading to more reliable parameter tuning.
 Additionally, using BO enables a controlled comparison of our two inference methods: radiation length inference and the binned clustering algorithm.
 By setting aside gradient-based updates, we can assess how each inference method performs under the same optimization framework, providing insights into their stability and effectiveness in reconstructing material properties from muon scattering data.\\